 I'm mainly interested in higher category theory and its applications to physics such as in topological quantum field theories or (higher) categorical quantum mechanics.

-I'm currently investigating a relation between the operator algebraic theory of subfactors and quantum information theory.
-This relation is centered around the concept of `biunitary connections', which are central tools in the study and classification of subfactors.
-At the same time, several important quantum informatic quantities such as Hadamard matrices, unitary error bases and quantum Latin squares can be expressed as special cases of biunitaries.
+I'm currently investigating relations between the operator algebraic theory of subfactors, quantum information theory and topological quantum field theories.
+Most of my work is centered around the concept of `biunitary connections', which are central tools in the study and classification of subfactors.
+At the same time, several important quantum informatic quantities such as Hadamard matrices and unitary error bases can be expressed as special cases of biunitaries.

 From 2010 to 2014, I did a Bachelor's and Master's degree in physics at ETH Zürich, mainly focussing on mathematical physics and geometry.
 In Zürich, I wrote a semester thesis on mutual information quantities associated to a generalized quantum entropy and a master's thesis on geometric constructions of conformal blocks.
 I then went on to do Part III in mathematics at the University of Cambridge where I wrote an essay on the Atiyah-Singer index theorem and got interested in category theory and its applications to physics.